 Ensuring the safety of the children and other vulnerable groups such as aged or disabled people of the community and above all the passengers, in general, is considered as a priority.
 To ensure that, the driver accreditation applicants and driver authorization holders must not hold any criminal history.

 As a part of applying, the checks are undertaken on all applicants to provide approval.
 The applicant can undertake it on their own, or the driver accreditation body can also apply for the check on the applicant’s behalf.
-At the same time, current driver authorization holders are also a subject of regular monitoring in case any changes take place to their criminal history.
+Meanwhile, existing driver authorization holders are also subject to background check at periodic intervals to ascertain no change in their criminal history status across Australia or maintaing clear Police check SA.

 At the time of assessing the suitability of work, the Transport and Main Road Departments can disqualify an applicant based on the criminal charges.